ibkevg/ibkevg.github.io/blog/_posts/2023-05-12-Is-Rust-Still-A-Science-Project.md

 >In a certain sense, Rust is less powerful than other languages: every other practical programming language lets you build arbitrary graphs of objects that point to each other in whatever way you see fit.
 But it is exactly because Rust is less powerful that the analyses the language can carry out on your programs can be more powerful.
 Rust's safety guarantees are possible exactly because the relationships it may encounter in your code are more tractable.
 This is part of Rust's "radical wager": in practice, Rust claims, there is usually more than enough flexibility in how one goes about solving a problem to ensure that at least a few perfectly fine solutions fall within the restrictions the language imposes.

+To me, the need for the standard library to contain safe to use wrappers for `unsafe` code is both a pro and a con.
+A pro because it’s a big part of what makes Rust even possible, a con because it takes time for the Rust language designers to come up with safe ways of doing common things and they exist as lingering pain points in the meantime.
+How much time?
+Did you know that Rust's first official release was in 2015?
+8 years ago.

-## An Example
+## An Example of `unsafe` wrapping

-Let's consider an example of the sort of thing someone coming from a language like C might run into that illustrates how the standard library first made something possible to express in Rust and years later, refined it to be fairly elegant to use.
+Let's consider an example of the sort of thing someone coming from a language like C might run into that illustrates how the standard library first made the proveability rules tractable and then over time - a very long time - refined it to be fairly elegant to use.

 Imagine you're writing a set of Sudoku puzzle solving algorithms and find that a routine that can rotate the puzzle by 90 degrees would be useful.
 Your first attempt at such a function might look something like this (since Sudoku puzzles are only 9x9 we'll ignore inplace matrix rotation implementations):